UnrealByteGames/Trello-For-Unity/README.md

-# Unity Trello Integration
+# Trello For Unity

-Unity Trello Integration (UTI) allows you to easy implements a feedback system for your game in less than 5 minutes.
+Trello For Unity allows you to easy implements a feedback system for your game in less than 5 minutes.
 This are some of the features:

   - Create custom cards in your Trello boards.